Here I will explore the various meanings of this expression: ‘distinction’, define them and elaborate on their usefulness.

 In the mountains of Germany, I learned about six different words for snow, like for wet snow, dry snow, powdery snow, compacted snow, new snow, icy snow.
 I am sure the mountain people have more expressions than I have never heard off, being a tourist from the ‘flatland’.

 Since the German words are all forms of dialects, I could not find their English translations in dictionaries.
-I have not been with English speaking snow mountain people but I am certain that they have words of the same meaning, because it snows everywhere, disregarding language barriers.
+I have not been with English speaking snow mountain people, but I am sure that they have words of the same meaning, because it snows everywhere, disregarding language barriers.

 They have over thirty words for sand.
 The North American Indian recognise over twenty types of horses and has words for them.
 For sure, amongst Australian ‘horse‑wise’ people particular words and names are known to describe the appearance and character of horses.
 And so, it is in all areas of speciality where words are used, which are not included in the vocabulary of everyday language.